lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01c.png
     :name: portal_tut05_step01c

 1.6.
-Click on ``Bi-view Tables`` in the upper right hand part of the display.
+Click on "Bi-view Tables" in the upper right hand part of the display.
 This will result in a plot as below.
 Note that we requested a grid line on "y" to illustrate that "off-peak" (non-detection) points can be negative, resulting from the subtraction of two images.